bluehalo/node-fhir-server-core/docs/GettingStarted.md

 - yarn.lock
 ```

 The next thing we want to do is run this file in node.
-Let's add a script to our `package.json`, it should look something like this:
+Let's add a script to our `package.json`.
+It should look something like this:

 **NOTE:** You may have different values for some fields which is fine, the "scripts" block is the important part
 ```json